Essential Tips for Teen Drivers to Stay Safe on the Road

 #3 Set a good example

-It is, after all, not much more you can do when they’re able to drive around on their own – but with these tips, you’ll be able to feel a bit more confident about their adventures on the road.
+Once they’re driving solo, there’s not much more you can do.
+But with these tips, you’ll feel more confident about their safety on the road.